s32x/slimhttp/README.md

 slimhttp is a simple API library used for writing JSON/XML services quickly and easily.
 It was written with the aim of providing a go-kit like service definition (slimhttp.Endpoint) while avoiding all the extra RPC logic and encoder/decoder interfaces.
 The purpose of this project is to implement of a lot of the basic boilerplate associated with writing API services so that you can focus on writing business logic.

+## A Note

+This is only the beginning for this project.
+I understand it is extremely basic and that is sort of the point.
+If there's something you'd really like to see implemented which you use normally in your API logic, I'd love to hear about it! - Post an issue or a pull-request.

 ## Usage Example

 ```